DrSnowbird/uml-designer-docker/README.md

 * Other tools: git wget unzip vim python python-setuptools python-dev python-numpy

 # Run (recommended for easy-start)
-Image is pulling from openkbs/eclipse-oxygen-docker
+Image is pulling from openkbs/uml-designer-docker
 ```
 ./run.sh
 ```

 # Build
 You can build your own image locally.
-Note that the default build docker is "photon" version.
-If you want to build older Eclipse like "oxygen", you can following instruction in next section
 ```
 ./build.sh
 ```